Files

 2. Modify Tester

-You do not need to update the named cables such as “Union Lane LV” or “Lower Milton Rd LV” so you can filter them out.
+You do not need to update the named cables, such as “Union Lane LV” or “Lower Milton Rd LV,” to filter them out.
 Open the Tester properties and add the test:

 Insert an AttributeCreator transformer between the Tester and the GeometryPropertySetter.
 Now add a couple of conditional expressions to the AttributeCreator.
 To create a conditional expression in AttributeCreator, use the menu on the Attribute Value column and select Conditional Value…